-4.4.
+4.44.
 Activities Not Considered Reimbursable

-- A. Voluntary attendance at any conference or meeting, not representing the City. - Meetings of social or service organizations. - B. Meetings of voter groups or with individual citizens concerned with agenda items. - Election campaign activities. - Alcohol and entertainment expenses. - Personal portion of the trip and other non-mileage automobile expenses.
+- A. Voluntary attendance at any conference or meeting, not representing the City.
+Meetings of social or service organizations. - B. Meetings of voter groups or with individual citizens concerned with agenda items. - Election campaign activities. - Alcohol and entertainment expenses. - Personal portion of the trip and other non-mileage automobile expenses.

-4.6.
+4.56.
 Reports to Council

-Council members and officials shall provide brief verbal reports on meetings attended at the City's expense at the next regular Council/Board/Commission meeting.
+Council mMembers and oOfficials shall provide brief verbal reports on meetings attended at the City's expense at the next regular Council/Board/Commission meeting.
 If multiple Officials attended, a joint report may be made.
 All related documents are subject to the Public Records Act and can be periodically reviewed by auditors.

-4.7.
+4.76.
 Violation of This Policy